howardsolutions/react-testing-note/README.md

 - Use `describe` block to create a testing scope

 - all the testing hooks like: beforeEach, afterEach, beforeAll, afterAll get called at TOP LEVEL OF a file.
-When called inside a test block, they ONLY APPLY inside that test block!
+When called inside a test block, they ONLY APPLY to the tests inside that test block!